Call for Proposals

 The Honors Excellence in Teaching Award

-The Honors Student Advisory Panel (HSAP) presents an annual "Honors Excellence in Teaching Award" in recognition of the knowledge, enthusiasm, and dedication they bring to the classroom.
+The Honors Student Affairs Panel (HSAP) presents an annual "Honors Excellence in Teaching Award" in recognition of the knowledge, enthusiasm, and dedication they bring to the classroom.

 Zev Handel - Asian Languages & Literature